 〉Partners driving delivery of viable, technology-enabled products and services for smallholder farmers

-〉 Countries of operation including Ethiopia, Indonesia, Kenya, Nigeria, Tanzania, Uganda, Zambia and Zimbabwe
+〉 Countries of operation including Ethiopia, India, Indonesia, Kenya, Nigeria, Tanzania, Uganda, Zambia and Zimbabwe

 We leverage the power of digital technology, data, and a global network of partners to build a brighter future for smallholder farmers and the people they feed.

-We design, test & scale digital services and products to boost their productivity & income and build their resilience to climate change
+We design, test & scale digital services and products to boost their productivity & income helping them cope, adapt and thrive, building their resilience to climate change.

 Through a new partnership with NASA, Mercy Corps is expanding our AgriFin program to connect farmers with satellite data.
 State-of-the-art imagery, modeling, and analysis will help small-holder farmers manage their crops and adapt to climate change.